 Ignorance can negatively influence your perspective of things and, in turn, allow you to make decisions that put you at risk of danger.
 Ignorance makes you blind to apparent dangers or red flags.
 Learn to acquire knowledge so that you can always be informed and alert.

 15.”Knowledge is like a garden; if you do not cultivate it, it cannot be harvested.”

 Until you consciously seek or acquire knowledge, you cannot have it.
-Also, the acquired knowledge is of no benefit when left unused and becomes useless.
+Also, the acquired knowledge is of no benefit when left unused.
 Therefore, gain understanding and apply what you have learned.

 16.“He who sees an old hag squatting should leave her alone; who knows how she breathes?”

 Quit interfering in people’s affairs, especially when you barely know anything about their lives.
 According to this African proverb, we should never be quick to judge.